MICLab-Unicamp/LOCCA/README.md

-# LOCCA: Manual annotations for lung LObes of COVID and CAncer patients
+# LOCCA: Manual annotations on CT for lung LObes of COVID and CAncer patients

 This repository contains medical image files, annotations, visualization scripts, and a tutorial to assist with data manipulation and analysis.
 The files are organized to support studies and experiments with biomedical imaging, particularly in lung computed tomography (CT).